-We always take customer satisfaction as the core standard of our continuous service improvement and treat and handle customer claims seriously.
-The channels to receive customers' feedback are being optimised.
-The Group captures the customers' suggestions and requirements efficiently and conveniently through the customer service hotline (400-), online chat windows of online sales platforms and the customer feedback portal of WeChat Mall.
-To further enhance our after-sales services, we have formulated the Customer Complaint Process Management (《客戶投訴流程管理》), the Shopping Guide Working Duties (《導購工作職責》) and other relevant systems to address complaints on different platforms and specify corresponding handling departments and procedures.
-Different types of after-sales problems from customers shall be handled by the after-sales specialist within 2 working days and customer feedback shall be responded as quickly as possible to address customer problems.
+We always regard customer satisfaction as the core standard of our continuous improvement of service.
+The channels to receive customers' feedbacks are being optimized.
+The Group captures the customers' suggestions and requirements efficiently and conveniently through customer service hotline (400-), online chat windows of online sales platforms and customer feedback portal of WeChat Mall.
+To further enhance our after-sales services, we have formulated the Customer Complaint Process Management [《客戶投訴流程管理》], the Shopping Guide Working Duties [《導購工作職責》] and other relevant systems to address complaints on different platforms and specify corresponding handling departments and procedures.
+In Fiscal Year 2022, we continued to optimize the Terminal After-Sales Judgment and Maintenance Service Process [《終端售後判定與維修服務流程》], pursuant to which, different types of after-sales problems from customers shall be handled by the after-sales specialist within 2 working days and customer feedback shall be responded as quick as possible to address customer problems.

 Customers' complaints will be handled by our online customer service staff in a patient and sincere manner and with detailed records, and such service staff are subject to assessment by the E-commerce Operation Center and Digital Intelligence Retail Business Center according to relevant criteria.
 Our offline shopping guides are responsible for handling product quality complaints, including taking follow-up actions and keeping customers informed of the progress.
-By the end of Fiscal Year 2023, the Group received a total of 18,555 complaints, with a responding and handling rate of 100%.
+By the end of Fiscal Year 2022, the Group received a total of 15,490 complaints, 100% of them were responded and addressed.

-In addition, to further improve the professional ability of customer service staff, we have joined the Alliance College of Millions of Customer Service Staff.

-Through this platform, our customer service staff can obtain official explanations of platform rules, improve service skills, and learn how to deal with customers safeguarding their rights and how to use various official tools to continuously improve themselves and service quality.
+Note: In Fiscal Year 2022, in order to collect consumers 'opinions more comprehensively, further improve the service quality and provide consumers with better shopping experience, the Group has expanded the scope of customer complaint statistics channels, including online platform, 400 hotline, etc. In addition, to further improve the professional ability of customer service staff, we have joined the Alliance College of Millions of Customer Service Staff.
+Through this platform, our customer service staff can obtain official explanations of platform rules, improve service skills, learn how to deal with customers safeguarding their rights and how to use various official tools, so as to continuously improve themselves and service quality.